moliver28/research-handbook/content/handbook/marketing/field-marketing/_index.md

 ### Brilliant Portal

-Field Marketers are responsible for accessing the [Brilliant store portal](https://app.brilliantmade.com/users/sign_in) via their individual logins to order all swag and assets for their events.
+Field Marketers are responsible for accessing the [Brilliant store portal](https://app.brilliantmade.com/users/sign_in) utilizing their individual logins to order all swag and assets for their events.

 #### Brilliant Portal Training